MJVL/UniObfuscator/README.md

 # UniObfuscator
 Simple Java Obfuscator that hides code in comment tags and Unicode garbage by making use of Java's Unicode Escapes.
+## What am I looking at?
+All entered characters are converted into their unicode equivalent.
+Comment tags and a TODO label can also be added to further obfuscate the code and make it appear as being ignored in your editor.
+These all give the appearance of giberish while still being functional lines.
+## Is my code secure now?
+Bluntly, no. No matter what you do your code will be reverse-engineerable.
+This tool only performs a simple obfuscation and can be easily converted back into readable characters.
+This is more of a tool to stop people in a lab from glancing and stealing code than an enterprise-grade solution.
+If you're interested in more in-depth code obfuscation techniques check out this [guide](https://www.excelsior-usa.com/articles/java-obfuscators.html).
 ## Example
 Source Code
 ```Java